Genetic history of the Iberian Peninsula

-Population Genetics: Methods and Limitations
+Population genetics: methods and limitations

-One of the first scholars to perform genetic studies, although now questioned in its conclusions, was Luigi Luca Cavalli-Sforza.
-He used classical genetic markers to analyse DNA by proxy.
+The foremost pioneer of the study of population genetics was Luigi Luca Cavalli-Sforza.
+Cavalli-Sforza used classical genetic markers to analyse DNA by proxy.
 This method studies differences in the frequencies of particular allelic traits, namely polymorphisms from proteins found within human blood (such as the ABO blood groups, Rhesus blood antigens, HLA loci, immunoglobulins, G-6-P-D isoenzymes, among others).
-Subsequently, his team calculated genetic distance between populations, based on the principle that two populations that share similar frequencies of a trait are more closely related than populations that have more divergent frequencies of the trait.
+Subsequently, his team calculated genetic distances between populations, based on the principle that two populations that share similar frequencies of a trait are more closely related than populations that have more divergent frequencies of the trait.

 Since then, population genetics has progressed significantly and studies using direct DNA analysis are now abundant and may use mitochondrial DNA (mtDNA), the non-recombining portion of the Y chromosome (NRY) or autosomal DNA.
 MtDNA and NRY DNA share some similar features which have made them particularly useful in genetic anthropology.
 These properties include the direct, unaltered inheritance of mtDNA and NRY DNA from mother to offspring and father to son, respectively, without the 'scrambling' effects of genetic recombination.
 We also presume that these genetic loci are not affected by natural selection and that the major process responsible for changes in base pairs has been mutation (which can be calculated).

 Whereas Y-DNA and mtDNA haplogroups represent but a small component of a person's DNA pool, autosomal DNA has the advantage of containing hundreds and thousands of examinable genetic loci, thus giving a more complete picture of genetic composition.
 Descent relationships can only to be determined on a statistical basis, because autosomal DNA undergoes recombination.
 A single chromosome can record a history for each gene.
 Autosomal studies are much more reliable for showing the relationships between existing populations but do not offer the possibilities for unraveling their histories in the same way as mtDNA and NRY DNA studies promise, despite their many complications.